 Best Shopify Collection Page designs made with PageFly

 Shopify collection pages.
 They're more important than you might think.
 We know that, for the most part, the product page reins supreme for capturing conversions.
-But to build a truly sustainable and profitable store, you’ll need to focus on collection pages, about us pages and everything in between.
+But to build a truly sustainable and profitable store, you’ll need to focus on collection pages, about us pages, coming soon page, and everything in between.

 Shoppers love choice.
 But only when it’s organized in such a way that lets them filter to their preferences.
 Your Shopify collection page allows for easy organization of your products.

 Think of these collections as categories.
 But more importantly, a way for shoppers to navigate their way through the foreign terrain that is your store to reach the desired destination.
 The product.

 But beyond this, your collection page (like any other) is important for Google perceiving your site as valuable and ranking it for organic search terms.
 With the right content and SEO practices, your Shopify collection page can bring in organic traffic that converts into sales.

 - 6 innovative collection pages made with PageFly